 1) Clean the plastics with a wet cloth, or water and soap to remove dirt and grease stains.

-2) Prep the sidewalls – all sides (sand, alcohol wipe, flame) ,
+2) Prep the sidewalls – all sides (first sand, then alcohol wipe and finally flame) ,

 3) glue them with epoxy to your core, profile the core and finally prep the profiled surface of the sidewall.

 Sanding, alcohol wipeing then flaming it the way to prep them for best adhesion.
 Flaming properly is vital for good adhesion.

 You can get 100% alcohol wipes for cleaning in our store.

 Plastics are great material for sidewalls, however it needs some proper preparation.
 If you have not done this before I would adwise you to first do a small test and test that your process if giving a good adhesion to epoxy, otherwise you might have issues later on.

 In general, research and read on skibuilders and youtube as much as you can.
 The text below is only a suggestion on how it is done based on experience and other builders, and in no way does it guarantee a good result.
 You have to do the work properly and make sure not only that you do the sanding and flaming properly, but that you also use a proper epoxy and the pressure of pressing is right.
 Alcohol wipe/cleaning is also very helpfull.

 Following post is a good starter, however it is an old post and you should also read more up to date posts,